Menu Audio Description Project

 Audio Description News

-The Poster House Logo: an open pair of lips in blue on white Vibrant Verbal Description Tour: The Swiss Grid
+The Poster House Logo: an open pair of lips in blue on white Vibrant Verbal Description Tours: NYC Travel Posters and The Anatomy of a Movie Poster

 DVDs and Blu-ray discs DVDs and Blu-ray discs New DVDs & Blu-ray Discs with AD